rajusrkr/parlay/packages/db/schema.md

 #### Update:
 1. add pl in position schema
-2. get latest/old/all time prices from order schema
+2. get latest/old/all time prices from order schema => which I am doing already